janschill/cern-solid-code-investigation/presentations/20210317-hepix/speaking-notes.md

 ## The Solid Pod

 The key technology to this is the Solid Pod.
-A Solid Pod is a regular Web Server, with support for **access control** and **Linked Data**.
-These are key in enabling the vision.
+A Solid Pod is a regular HTTP Web Server, answering to HTTP requests with HTTP responses, should use TLS, can use WebSockets if desired.
+But two crucial standards need to be supported which are **access control** and **Linked Data**.

-All application logic live in the clients and the data is compatible with all Solid apps.
+All application logic lives in the clients and the data is compatible with all Solid apps.

+People can store any type of data in their personal data pod.
+A data pod can be obtained with a pod provider or self-hosted with one of the many Solid implementations existing already.